-Our 15-month diploma program is a blended program designed for people with a Bachelor’s degree.
+Our 15-month diploma stream is a blended program designed for people with a Bachelor’s degree.

 While the pace of the program is quite intense, graduates come away with a thorough understanding of art therapy; this includes the personal and experiential component through the studio class, the academic component through relevant course work, and lastly, the clinical component through placements in the community and supervision.
 The final project allows for a synthesis of all of these components.

 The faculty of the Vancouver Art Therapy Institute is diverse with respect to background and areas of specialization; we are interested as a school in offering the highest calibre of instruction, with a number of our faculty (and graduates) having been published in areas of research pertaining to art therapy.
 As we are motivated to ongoing curriculum development, we continue to engage in our own training and professional development, including doctoral studies in the case of two faculty members.

 - Tuition fees for the program are $17,000.00 payable in four installments.
 Foreign student fees are $17,500.00 (CAD).

 - On acceptance into the program a $175.00 CAD non-refundable registration fee is required.

 - Canadian students are eligible to apply for bank loans.

 - On entry into the program students will sign a financial agreement contract as required by the Private Training Institutions Branch of British Columbia.

 - Extra to program costs: Students should have access to a digital camera and PowerPoint for recording and presentation purposes.

 A 15-month Diploma Stream and an Advanced Diploma Stream.
 Both follow the guidelines for training art therapists as established by the British Columbia and Canadian Art Therapy Associations.